 - To qualify for the Master of Science in Nursing (MSN) or Doctorate of Nursing Practice (DNP) degree, candidates must meet all scholastic requirements and complete all specified courses in their prescribed program of study with a minimum cumulative GPA of 3.0.

-- Courses must be completed in the prescribed sequence and within 6 years of matriculation for post-BSN MSN and DNP students entering fall 2012 and after.
-Post-MSN students must complete the program within 4 years of matriculation.
+- Courses must be completed in the prescribed sequence and within 1.5 years times the length of the program.

 - Students are also required to complete the Exit Survey in order to graduate.